e271828e/Flight.jl/docs/notes/design/framework_spec.md

 on the `Simulation`: per discrete component, `(D, Φ, Δt)` with the anchor and provenance columns carried through — the single source of truth for `Δt` ([§8.5][s8-5]), the substrate of the grid diagnostics below, and the table that answers "when does what run, and what coincides with what".
+[Rate scopes](#g-rate-scope) — an assembly's `sample_times` declaration against
-Its `show`-form is the **hyperperiod chart**: the pattern repeats with period `lcm(Dᵢ)` base ticks — the gate is pure modulo arithmetic, so one hyperperiod is the complete truth, not a sample — rendered as a tick chart over
+the enclosing scope — appear in it beside the discrete components, each with its own `(Dₛ, Φₛ)`.
+The bound schedule's `show`-form is the **hyperperiod chart**: the pattern repeats with period `lcm(Dᵢ)` base ticks — the gate is pure modulo arithmetic, so one hyperperiod is the complete truth, not a sample — rendered as a tick chart over